Honours Field School

 In addition we will undertake a grid mapping exercise and learn how to collect oriented samples for kinematic analysis and evaluation.
 The aim of these exercises is the training of fieldwork routines and descriptive and analytical skills that are needed for successful mineral exploration or field-based research in a variety of crustal settings and environments.

-Lunch break in the Swartoup Hills mapping area.
+Knock-off time in the Swartoup Hills

 In addition to the mapping exercises the Field School visits a number of geologically important sites in the Namaqua belt such as: